ArtNomads in 2025: Art and Adventure Travel Highlights

 May – June

-From the UAE, Nepal, with its incredible hiking – particularly the Annapurna Circuit Trek – beckoned.
+From the UAE, Nepal, with its incredible hiking – particularly the Annapurna Circuit Trek (we did 12 days) – beckoned.
 And Kathmandu.
 And Pokhara.
 As did short wildlife safaris in Bardiya and Chitwan National Parks.
 And exploring local villages & culture in the Kathmandu Valley.
 We really concentrated on the Adventure part of our Art & Adventure travel itinerary.

 Sadly, after roughly 6 weeks in lovely Nepal, we hit the road for Thailand.
 We’ve been before, but Mr. Nomad needed some semi-emergency dental work done, and heard that Bangkok is a good option.